Gering girls soccer shut out by Cheyenne East in season-opening matchup

 Sierra Robinson started in net and had four saves before giving way to Zalena Hernandez, who had two saves.

-Gerign travels to Cheyenne Central on Saturday.
+Gering traveled to Cheyenne Central on Saturday, March 18.
 Central opened the season with a 5-2 win over Scottsbluff on Friday.